am1t/sn-digital-garden/notes/What's top on my mind.md

 # What's top of my mind.
 Now.

-Here are my thoughts log presented as a simple bulleted list and updated frequently, hopefully once a week at the very least.
+An inspired /now page [originally proposed](https://sivers.org/nowff) by Derek Sivers, this note holds my thoughts log, presented as a simple bulleted list.
+I intend to update this frequently, hopefully once a week.
 I have learnt from experience that if anything is more complicated, I would be unable to keep up.

 ### What Have I Been Focused on?